yamgent/typst-demo/introductory-calculus/introductory-calculus.typ

 The final form is two direct integrations that we can solve separately.

 #example[
-  Find the genearl solution to the separable differential equation ($0 < x < 1$ to avoid continuity issues): $display(x(y^2 - 1) - y(x^2 - 1) frac(dif y, dif x) = 0)$.
+  // we can use display() to use inline math the bigger size Find the genearl solution to the separable differential equation ($0 < x < 1$ to avoid continuity issues): $display(x(y^2 - 1) - y(x^2 - 1) frac(dif y, dif x) = 0)$.

   $